-Also, if you’re alone in your house for the next few days, I’d suggest waiting to make these until other people are around because it’s really easy to pop one after another in your mouth until you realize half the cookies are gone.
+If you’re alone in your house for the next few days, I’d suggest waiting to make these chai spiced salted caramel macarons until other people are around, because it’s really easy to pop one after another in your mouth until you realize half the cookies are gone.

-- 1 cup almond meal (for this recipe I used Bob's Red Mill)
+- 1 cup almond flour (for this recipe I used Bob's Red Mill)